SupaaSchnitzel/mogli/README.md

 "<b>M</b>y <b>O</b>wn <b>G</b>ame-<b>LI</b>brary" (mogli) is a self-hosted tool for managing your own library of DRM-free game installers.
 We started this project because we wanted to be able to host our own games library on a home server, like it is possible with other collections.
 Since there is no such tool available at the moment, we decided to build it ourselves.

+### Planned Features
+ - Authentication with OIDC or OAuth
+ - Fetching game metadata from external databases (e.g. gogdb)
+ - Users can upload gamefiles or installers
+ - Allow users to import their GOG library to mogli

 ## 🚀 Deployment
+### Linux
+`TODO`
+### Docker
 `TODO`